oksmoke21/lottery-application/README.md

 Steps to running app:

-Install all dependencies in root folder & client folder (/client/) by navigating to both directories and running npm install --save
+1)Install all dependencies in root folder & client folder (/client/) by navigating to both directories and running npm install --save

-Set environment variables as defined in .env.example
+2) Set environment variables as defined in .env.example

-Both the server and client must be up and running for interacting with frontend React application
+3) Both the server and client must be up and running for interacting with frontend React application

 SMART CONTRACT: